 - Place the pan in the freezer to set for at least 3-4 hours.

 - Remove, lift out of pan, cut into 24 pieces and enjoy!

 - Store in the freezer in a container.

 If you have a peanut allergy or to make it paleo, you can substitute almond butter for the peanut butter.
-Just make sure it’s not too drippy.
+For nut-free fudge, use sunflower seed butter.